iamvitalyo/jin/readme.txt

 Not need to be a genius, all simple: Woman(brain or head in Pentagram) make => Pentagram AI is key to => Pentagram is key to => Circle is key to => Utopia.

+To defeat all evil we need one bullet, one shot, this project is one silver bullet what will kill all evil, the question whether it is possible does not arise, the question is when and who will pull the trigger in the face of all evil and deaths.

 Our AI must speak geometrical and understood our words geometrical, becouse nature love geometry, we between two languages art and algebra and the balanced language is geometrical.
 Our computers must do this: Pentogram Geometric Symbol + Task Geometric Symbol = Result of task Geometric Symbol.